 Define your basic needs: food, housing and utilities.
 These three things are essential.
 What is left is disposable, which means you have a more liberties with this money.
 The next thing I added to my budget was transportation.
 That includes car, bus, Uber, motorcycle classes (yes, I do have a motorcycle license) and/or gas.

 Splurge as You Determine Appropriate:

 Once you have determined where you are in regard to income flow and how you will take care of yourself/get around, you can then make decisions on how you will spend any money left over.
 Anything more then this is over complicated.
 Keep in mind this area is a gamble.
 If you make poor decisions with this money now it will effect your future negatively.
-Refraining from acquiring “things” will help your money matter.
+Like free speech does not mean you are free from repercussion.
+Do refrain from acquiring “things”, this will help your money matter.
 Telling your money where to go will give you control.

 Simply put, you are going to have to have many conversations with yourself.
 More times then not you are going to make mistakes; stay on the path.
 Get the facts.
 This will raise your consciousness.
 The way you manage your budget, or live within your means, will explain a lot of your feelings toward yourself and others where money is concerned.
-Doing it well can create a great self image and respect from others.
+A well done beudget can create a great self image and respect from yourself and others.

 Finally, commit to your money goals completely.
 If that means substituting to save money, make that happen!
 Get help where you need it and reward yourself.
 Money will take care of you if you take care of it.
 These small steps can help you maintain a relationship with money and learn all money good for!
 For example, ask yourself when you wake up, “How can I get the support I need today to make great financial decisions?”
 Watch for the answers.
 Gratitude is a powerful energy.